Components

 <style>

-/* CSS here is scoped ; the styles defined here will only apply to html inside this body tag */
+/* Styles here are scoped and will only apply to the HTML inside this component */

 </style>